Axway/amplify-central/content/en/docs/connect_manage_environ/connect_github_repository/_index.md

     * The access token that the agent will use to connect to GitHub
     * The repository owner name that the agent will connect to
     * The repository name that the agent will connect to
-    * The paths and filname patterns that the agent should discover
+    * The paths and filename patterns that the agent should discover

 ### Discovery Agent

 The Discovery Agent is used to discover new specification files within the configured paths that also match any of the configured file name patterns.

 * Find all files within the paths configured
-* From those files validate that they match at least one of the patterns configured, if no patterns are configured all files are discovered
+* From those files validate that they match at least one of the patterns configured.
+If no patterns are configured, then all files are discovered
 * The agent then creates an API service and revision to represent that specification file in Amplify Central
-* If the files is of a known specification type then the service will be marked with that type, otherwise the service will have a type of `Unstructured`
+* If the files are of a known specification type, then the service will be marked with that type.
+Otherwise, the service will have a type of `Unstructured`

 ### Installation via CLI